The Midnight Ride of Paul Revere (painting)

 The Midnight Ride of Paul Revere is a 1931 painting by the American artist Grant Wood.
 It depicts the American patriot Paul Revere during his midnight ride on April 18, 1775.
 The perspective is from a high altitude as Revere rides through a brightly lit Lexington, Massachusetts.
-It was inspired by the poem "Paul Revere's Ride" by Henry Wadsworth Longfellow.
+It was inspired by the 1860 poem "Paul Revere's Ride" by Henry Wadsworth Longfellow.
 Wood used a child's hobby horse as model for Revere's horse.

-The painting is located at the Metropolitan Museum of Art in New York City, but is not on view as of spring, 2017.
+The painting is located at the Metropolitan Museum of Art in New York City.

 Provenance

 The painting belonged to Mr. and Mrs. Cecil M. Gooch in Memphis, Tennessee from 1931 to 1950, after which it was given to YWCA Memphis as a gift.
-The same year it was sold for 15,000 dollars to the Metropolitan Museum of Art.
+The same year it was sold for $15,000 to the Metropolitan Museum of Art.